lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Scaffolding and teaching and learning about process

 ## Collaboration Tools
-### Goals, Scope Alignment: (2025.01.19)
+### Goals, Scope Alignment: definition items (2025.01.19)
 - process & values
 - schedule
 - users & stakeholders
-- needs & goals
+- needs & goals evaluation of users
 - user-features & subfeatures (or hidden features)
-- MPVs
+- MVPs (Minimum Viable Products)
-- (tools & 'tool stack, tech stack')
+- tools & 'tool stack, tech stack'
-- feedback & iteration
+- feedback & iteration (~agile)
+### Very Routine Problems:
+- schedule-confusion: treating/describing early step as later steps (not uncommon)
+- skipping steps: trying to jump to later steps without doing early-stage steps (not uncommon)
+- indeterminate goals: constantly changing, appearing and disappearing, vague placeholders and proxies (not uncommon)
+- no-plan: project description areas were, are, and likely will be empty; they need to be filled in. (not uncommon)
+- lack of alignment around a Discovery & Identification Phase (not uncommon) ‘Where are you? -> Where are you going? -> How do you get there?’
+You cannot skip the first part.

 Aligned Collaborative Productive Projects 2024.09.14,15,16,17,18,19,21